Unbiased and Consistent Nested Sampling via Sequential Monte Carlo: Introduction

-Even though $\pi$, $\eta$ and $\cal L$ are general functions, and do not have to be interpreted in terms of Bayesian computation, we henceforth refer to them as posterior, prior and likelihood function, respectively.
-Another quantity of interest is the normalizing constant

-which, in the Bayesian context, is called the {\em marginal likelihood} (or model evidence) and is often used in model selection.

-The most popular methodology for estimating $(\ref{eq:canonical})$ is to use {\em Markov Chain Monte Carlo} (MCMC).
-Here, an ergodic Markov chain with $\pi$ as its invariant density is simulated, yielding samples approximately from $\pi$ after a suitably long duration known as the burn--in period.
-The empirical distribution of these samples can then be used to estimate (\ref{eq:canonical}).
+Arguably the most popular methodology for estimating \eqref{eq:canonical} is to use {\em Markov chain Monte Carlo} (MCMC).
+Here, an ergodic Markov chain with $\pi$ as its invariant density is simulated, yielding samples approximately from $\pi$ after a suitably long duration known as the burn-in period.
+The empirical distribution of these samples can then be used to estimate \eqref{eq:canonical}.
 For more details, see \citet[Chapters 6--12]{Robert2004}.
+Despite the success of MCMC, it can have difficulties in exploring posteriors that have complex landscapes or are multi-modal.
+This has motivated the development of population-based methods such as nested sampling and sequential Monte Carlo, where a single chain is replaced by a cloud of samples.

-{\em Nested Sampling} (NS) \cite{Skilling2006} is a Monte Carlo/numerical quadrature method proposed initially for the estimation of marginal likelihoods, which also provides estimates of $\bb E_{\pi}[\varphi(\v X)]$ without requiring additional likelihood evaluations.
-The method is based on a sampling scheme that samples from progressively constrained (nested) versions of the prior.
-NS has achieved wide-spread acceptance as a tool for Bayesian computation in certain fields, being particularly popular in astronomy (see for example \cite{Vegetti2009} and \cite{Veitch2015}) and more generally as a computational method in physics (examples here include \citet{Baldock2017}, \citet{Partay2014}, and \cite{Murray2005}).
-However, NS has failed to achieve popularity more broadly in the statistical community, largely owing to a variety of theoretical problems, most notable of which is that the methodology assumes that one can obtain perfect and independent samples from constrained versions of the prior at each iteration, which is clearly unrealistic.
+{\em Nested sampling} (NS; \citet{Skilling2006}) is a hybrid Monte Carlo and numerical quadrature method proposed initially for the estimation of marginal likelihoods, which also provides estimates of $\pi(\varphi)$ without requiring additional likelihood evaluations.
+The method is based on maintaining an ensemble of sample points, and generating new points from progressively constrained (nested) versions of the prior.
+NS as originally derived has the key property that it reframes a typically high-dimensional integral in terms of a one-dimensional one (see also \cite{birge2012split} and \cite{polson2014vertical} for extensions and generalizations of this approach).
+It has achieved wide-spread acceptance as a tool for Bayesian computation in certain fields, being particularly popular in astronomy (e.g., \cite{Vegetti2009} and \cite{Veitch2015}) and more generally as a computational method in physics (e.g., \citet{Baldock2017} and \cite{Murray2005}).
+For a comprehensive overview of the literature on NS methods, we refer to the surveys by \cite{ashton2022nested} and \cite{buchner2023nested}, the latter of which includes discussions surrounding the scaling of NS with problem dimension.